HP, Google select Altair's chip for LTE-only Chromebook

-TEL AVIV (Reuters) - Israel’s Altair Semiconductor, a developer of chips for fourth- generation (4G) mobile technology known as LTE, said its chips will connect the new Hewlett Packard Chromebook to Verizon Wireless’ LTE network.
+TEL AVIV, Jan 15 (Reuters) - Israel’s Altair Semiconductor, a developer of chips for fourth- generation (4G) mobile technology known as LTE, said its chips will connect the new Hewlett Packard Chromebook to Verizon Wireless’ LTE network.

 The ultra-portable device, developed by HP in collaboration with Google, is based on the WiFi-only Chromebook 11, launched in October.
 It is the only LTE-only Chromebook available, Altair said on Wednesday.